Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 Healthcare in Sri Lanka

-I had a situation where I had to get a doctor to look at my upper, inner thigh which was obviously very close to my intimate area, the doctor was male and they made sure to wait until a female nurse was in the room to supervise before he examined me.
+I had a situation where I had to get a doctor to look at my upper, inner thigh, which was obviously very close to my intimate area.
+The doctor was male, and they made sure to wait until a female nurse was in the room to supervise before he examined me.
 This made me feel so much more comfortable and at ease.

 Just make sure that you have travel insurance to cover the cost of any expenses.
 I had SafetyWing travel insurance during my most recent trip to Sri Lanka, and I had to claim on it not once but 3 times (I was in Sri Lanka for two months).
 The claims process was super straightforward, and I got paid out almost immediately.